TART-MSU/HyperProb/README.md

 - HyperProperty to be verified

 For examples on how to represent these parameters refer to this [script](benchmark_files/Experiments.txt).
+A detailed user manual (in progress) can be accessed at [User Manual](https://oyendrila-dobe.github.io/HyperProb/).

 Using the tool
 --------------

-The easist way to use the tool is generating a container from the [docker image](https://hub.docker.com/r/oyendrila/hyperprob) which comes with all the dependencies and the script pre-installed.
+The easiest way to use the tool is generating a container from the [docker image](https://hub.docker.com/r/oyendrila/hyperprob) which comes with all the dependencies and the script pre-installed.
 - The docker operates on Ubuntu.
 - The dependency libraries are loacted in ```/opt``` folder and hav ebeen added to global path.
 - The tool files are located under ```/home/HyperOnMDPtool``` folder.